USS Yakutat: Republic of Vietnam Navy service

 After her antisubmarine warfare equipment had been removed, the U.S. Navy transferred Yakutat to South Vietnam on 10 January 1971, and she was commissioned into the Republic of Vietnam Navy as the frigate RVNS Trần Nhật Duật (HQ-03).
 By mid-1972, six other former Casco-class cutters had joined her in South Vietnamese service, and they were known as the Trần Quang Khải-class frigates.
 They were the largest warships in the South Vietnamese inventory, and their 5-inch (127-millimeter) guns were South Vietnam's largest naval guns.
 Trần Nhật Duật and her sisters fought alongside U.S. Navy ships during the final years of the Vietnam War, patrolling the South Vietnamese coast and providing gunfire support to South Vietnamese forces ashore.

-When South Vietnam collapsed at the end of the Vietnam War in late April 1975, Trần Nhật Duật became a ship without a country.
-She fled to Subic Bay in the Philippines, packed with South Vietnamese refugees.
-On 22 and 23 May 1975, a U.S. Coast Guard team inspected Trần Nhật Duật and five of her sister ships, which also had fled to the Philippines in April 1975.
+When South Vietnam's collapse begain to look eminent in early 1975, DAO liaison officer and future Deputy Secretary of State Richard Armitage was sent to meet with Captain Kiem Do, the RVNN Deputy Chief of Staff, to discuss how to prevent the former U.S. ships and technology from falling into the Vietnam People's Navy's hands.
+Armitage and Do worked to convince as many captains of those ships as they could to refuse to surrender their commands and meet at Côn Sơn Island 150 miles south of Saigon where the plan was that their ships would be scuttled and the crews picked up by the U.S. Navy.

+Armitage and Do had an unspoken understanding that none of those captains or their crews would leave their families behind, so when Armitage arrived aboard the USS Kirk to facilitate the rescue of those captains and their crew as part of the U.S. Navy's larger Operation Frequent Wind, they found 35 former U.S. Navy and Coast Guard ships and some 50 private cargo and fishing vessels crammed full with 30,000 refugees.
+They had no choice but to allow Trần Nhật Duật's final mission to be serving as Captain Do's flagship as senior officer of the RVNN convoy sailing 1,000 miles (1,600 km) across the China Sea to U.S. Naval Base Subic Bay in the Philippines where Trần Nhật Duật would strike her colors one final time, handing over command to Armitage to enter Philippine waters repatriated under the U.S. flag.
+From there, most of the refugees ultimately emigrated to the United States.

+A U.S. Coast Guard team inspected Trần Nhật Duật and her sister ships in May 1975 following their exodus.
 One of the inspectors noted: "These vessels brought in several hundred refugees and are generally rat-infested.
 They are in a filthy, deplorable condition.
 Below decks generally would compare with a garbage scow."